the-teachingRSE-project/competencies/competencies-blog-post.md

 Only a little over a decade ago, the term Research Software Engineer (RSE) didn't exist.
 Now we find ourselves in a position where the term is increasingly widely accepted and research institutions are hiring RSEs to provide the vitally important skills that they need to support and undertake modern research.
-The landscape is, however, not uniform - in some countries there are now academic institutions with large groups of central, or distributed, RSEs working to support their research.
-In others, the term is only just becoming known.
-Nonetheless, the space is developing rapidly and the community sees a strong future for RSEs and the wider developing community of technical professionals in research.

 **What defines an RSE?**

 So what, or who, exactly is an RSE?
 Ask three people for a definition of RSE, and aside from the common words “software” and “research”, you're likely to get three different answers!
-This is because the space in which RSEs work, and the work that they might do, is not always straightforward to define.
+This is because the space in which RSEs work, and the work that they might do, is not always straightforward to define, and so are their foundational competencies.

 RSEs inhabit a previously “hidden space” - the wide gap between the work of researchers in an academic institution and the work of professional service staff whose roles can include everything from finance and student administration to managers of enterprise computing infrastructure.
 While the work of an RSE, of course, includes software development, RSEs at one end of the spectrum representing this hidden space will have roles that look very much like that of a researcher or academic.
 At the other end of the spectrum, the role of an RSE will look very much like that of a professional software engineer working in an industry environment.